 All students must fulfill competency performance standards on a clinical skills assessment as a graduation requirement for UMMS.
-All students are required to complete the CCCA at the end of their core clinical year or
+All students are required to complete the CCCA at the end of their core clinical year or the year prior to anticipated graduation eligibility.
+Any student who does not fulfill competency performance standards on the CCCA will be required to:

-- a) complete a self-assessment as directed by CCCA faculty, - b) meet with CCCA faculty to review their performance and - c) is required to retake and pass the CCCA Re-Test
+- b. meet with CCCA faculty to review their performance and - c. is required to retake and pass the CCCA Re-Test